se-edu/se-book/principles/separationOfConcernsPrinciple/text.md

 </box>

-**This principle can be applied at the class level, as well as on higher levels.**
+**This principle can be applied at the class level, as well as at higher levels.**

 <box>